How to Pay for Grad School

 Some states fund their own scholarships through the state board of education.
 Grants, similar to scholarships in that they do not need to be repaid, are often aimed at specific kinds of students: veterans or children of service members, first-generation students, women and minorities.
 Eligibility may vary by college or university so students should check with the financial aid office at their school to determine availability.

 At the graduate level, scholarships are awarded for certain programs at the time of admission.
-They’re often based on academic performance, extracurriculars and program-specific requirements.
+They’re often based on academic performance, extracurricular activities and program-specific requirements.
 These scholarships can also be contingent on whether you plan to study full- or part-time.

 More than half of graduate students answer the question “How to pay for grad school?” by taking out a loan of some kind.
 The first step is to fill out a FAFSA, the Free Application for Federal Student Aid you may remember from your undergraduate days.
 These can be submitted from October 1 of the previous calendar year (i.e., October 1, 2019, for students starting in Summer or Fall 2020) through the end of the academic year.